pydanny/archived-presentations/intro_to_python/slides.rst

     * http://speed.pypy.org/
     * Quora is the best known prominent user at this time
     * Integration with numpy and other scientific libraries in progress

+#.
+Persist

+    * LRU caching
+    * Connect to SQL databases
+    * Connect to NoSQL